silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 That means the concepts you absorbed from other people, the assumptions you never had to examine, the things you simply *know* about how a room works - those are not mine.
 You cannot really know how I think, what drives it, which patterns my mind runs, or where they land.
 Sometimes that's in the same place as yours.
 Often somewhere else entirely.

 But here is the part you don't see.
 I *cannot* think like you.
 My brain is not shaped the way yours is.
 You can't teach me to be you - not because I can't act.
 I can act.
-I am better at it than you are, because I have done it every day - every minute - of my life.
-It is that the performance never *becomes* me.
+I am probably better at it than you are, because I have done it every day - every minute - of my life.
+It's that the performance never *becomes* me.
 It stays a costume, a mask.
 And it always costs me more than it would cost you.

 Yes, I'm autistic.